Limited Offer | Free Shipping | 60-Day Returns

 No one wants to count sheep till they become an expert shepherd.
 Turns out there are better ways to catch those Zzzs:

-- Here's the deal - your body loves a good routine.
-Try hitting the sack and waking up at the same time every day.
-Yeah, I know - even weekends.
-It's tough, but your inner clock will get the hint eventually.
+1. Your body loves a good routine.
+Try hitting the sack and waking up at the same time every day—yeah, I know—even on weekends.
+It's tough, but your inner clock will eventually get the hint.

-- Watch what you're putting in your body too.
+3. Watch what you're putting in your body.
 Coffee and booze might be your daytime besties, but they're not invited to the bedtime party.
 If you're feeling snacky, grab a banana or some almonds instead.

-- Exercise is great for sleep, but don't try to run a marathon right before bed.
-And if your brain is doing gymnastics when you're trying to sleep, try some mindfulness or jot down your thoughts.
+4. Exercise is great for sleep, but don't try to run a marathon right before bed.
+If your brain is doing gymnastics when you're trying to sleep, try some mindfulness or jot down your thoughts.
 Sometimes, getting that mental clutter onto paper can work wonders.

-- Get the Bia Smart Sleep Mask.
+5. Get the Bia Smart Sleep Mask.
 It's like having a tiny sleep scientist right there with you.
-It uses some fancy tech to actually train your brain to konk out faster and stay asleep.
+It uses fancy tech to train your brain to konk out faster and stay asleep.
 Pretty wild, right?
 It tracks your brain waves and guides you through the sleep stages.
-Who knows, maybe it's the secret weapon in the battle against insomnia.
+Who knows, perhaps it's the secret weapon in the battle against insomnia.

 Most folks are out like a light in 10 to 20 minutes.
 If you're still wide awake after that, it might be time to shake things up.
 Try sticking to a regular bedtime, even on weekends.
 And skip that late-night coffee and Instagram scroll.
 Instead, turn your bedroom into a cozy sleep cave.
 Before you know it, you'll be snoozing faster than you can say "goodnight"!